OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/proxy-support.md

 ### SSH targets {#ProxySupport-SSHTargets}

 Configuring a proxy for an SSH target works in essentially the same way as with a Listening Tentacle as described above.
-Simply configure up the proxy details via **{{Infrastructure,Proxies}}** and then select the appropriate proxy in the SSH Target details screen.
+Simply configure up the proxy details via **Infrastructure ➜ Proxies** and then select the appropriate proxy in the SSH Target details screen.

 ### Polling Tentacles {#ProxySupport-PollingTentacles}